Programming-For-the-Community/nodejs-starter/README.md

 ### Updating Custom RabbitMQ Image
 1. Navigate to Source/RabbitMQ
 2. Edit the Dockerfile and rabbitmq.conf file to include any changes you wish to make
-3. Update the version in the rabbit-push.sh file and then execute the file to push the new image to a private repository ..* rabbit-push.sh <b>OR</b> bash rabbit-push.sh
+3. Update the version in the rabbit-push.sh file and then execute the file to push the new image to a private repository using one of the commands below:
+..* rabbit-push.sh <b>OR</b> bash rabbit-push.sh

 ### Standing up RabbitMQ